robertozanchi/linux-server-setup/README.md

 is 54.148.92.221.

 ##### 1. SSH into Server as Root User
-In step 1 the Ubuntu Linus server is accessed as root user.
+In step 1 the Ubuntu Linux server is accessed as root user for the first time.

 1. Note public IP address of virtual machine: 54.148.92.221.
 2. Download private key provided by Udacity.